Indigenous Voices in the Classroom (IVC)

 Bringing Canada’s Indigenous peoples into the LINC classroom

-Building on the knowledge and experience shared by indigenous elders and community members from across southern Alberta, Saskatchewan, and British Columbia, TIES and CFN have created comprehensive lesson plans for CLB 4 learners in the Language Instruction for Newcomers to Canada (LINC) program.
-This curriculum was piloted in LINC classrooms at TIES and CFN in August 2019.
+Building on the knowledge and experience shared by Indigenous Elders and community members from across southern Alberta, Saskatchewan, and British Columbia, TIES and CFN have created comprehensive lesson plans for CLB 2 and CLB 4 learners in the Language Instruction for Newcomers to Canada (LINC) program.
+This curriculum was first piloted in LINC classrooms at TIES and CFN in August 2019.